 Users of extremely high-capacity scales that employ this kind of technology don’t have the luxury of enjoying precise resolutions.
 In many cases, this shouldn’t cause much of a problem.
 If a technician were to be off by even 100 pounds when weighing a truly massive load, then this might not cause any problems.
 Junkyards and other similar facilities don’t have to worry about this level of resolution normally.

 Once the need for extremely high resolutions became clear, force restoration scales served that market.
 However, these scales are expensive both to purchase and operate, prone to drifts in accuracy due to temperature and air current.
 The other, and maybe most important setback with MFR scales is the fact that they do not provide much in the way of capacity either.
 While higher resolutions are possible at higher capacities, these capacities top out at around 50 pounds.

 SAW transducers are inherently better than strain gages.
 With a transmitting transducer attached to one side of the spring element and a receiving transducer attached to the other, a surface acoustic wave is sent between them.
-The wave signal is detected by the receiving transducer, an amplifier magnifies it and sends it back to the transmitting transducer.
+The receiving transducer detects the wave signal and then an amplifier magnifies it and sends it back to the transmitting transducer.
 The frequency of this wave depends on how far apart the two transducers are.
 When weight is placed on the platform, the distance between them increases and the frequency of the wave changes.
 By measuring this frequency digitally, we are able to determine how much weight has been applied.

 Get Help Selecting a Scale

 If you’re not sure what kind of scale best suits the work you do or the industrial environment in which you work, contact Arlyn Scales.
-Our customer support staff will walk you through the selection process and help you determine what features you do and don’t need, helping you find the most accurate and cost effective solution available.
-Simply call us at (800) 645-4301 or contact us using the form on our Contact Us page to start the process today!
+Our customer support staff will walk you through the selection process and help you determine what features you do and don’t need, helping you find the most accurate and cost-effective solution available.
+Simply contact us to start the process today!